tiagolobao/avrcurses/README.md

 The library [mcurses](http://www.mikrocontroller.net/articles/MCURSES) was originally written by Frank M. for a number of microcontrollers.

-This version runs directly on Arduinos.
+This version runs directly on AVR (tested n ATMega328p).

 The serial driver interfaces are replace by call-back-function so you can hook any In-Output to the library.
 This looks as follows:

 ```
+setFunction_putchar(Arduino_putchar); // tell the library which output channel shall be used
 setFunction_putchar(Arduino_putchar); // tell the library which output channel shall be used
 setFunction_getchar(Arduino_getchar); // tell the library which input channel shall be used
 ```